liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 These contigs should then be combined into a single multi-fasta contig file for the pipeline (`gene_contigs.fa`)

-#### Optional: providing GFF files

-The pipeline runs without annotation files by default, because pangraph uses only sequence similarity and no annotation information.
-However, it can be useful and interesting to see how the pangraph blocks correspond to the annotation information.
-Only `CDS` features will be used.

-If you have your own annotation files then they should be provided as a single gff.

-If you want to use NCBI annotation files, then you can get them with e.g. `ncbi-acc-download -F gff3 {accession}`.
-These can then be combined into a single gff (`cat *.gff > all.gff`; no need to strip out the headers etc., the pipeline can take care of it).

 ### Preparing the pipeline